Memory tidbit: “Tutubi”

 Perhaps because of the searing heat these days, I remembered the traditional “Buco Lechias” sherbet which was made in a wood-and-steel “garapinera” churn with lots of rock salt outside (to keep cold?).
 As far as I knew, it was made in every good Capampangan household.
 In Lola Charing’s home, it was made by the mayordomo, Benito Nuqui or “Bito” for short. ”Bito” was modernized to “Bits” in the hip 60s.
 LOL.

 I was a preteen in the late 70s (born 1967).
 Lola Charing had passed on in mid-1977 and my uncle Brother Andrew FSC of De La Salle University became the principal figure in the family.
 Brother Andrew had the most luxurious and demanding gustatory tastes.
 In one of those phases, he became obsessed with producing an excellent “Buco Lechias” sherbet.
 He insisted that the “Buco Lechias” sherbet of his childhood (late 40s) at Lola Titay’s (the Arnedo ancestral house in Sulipan, Apalit, Pampanga) had the WHITEST lychee fruit flesh, not the pale pink ones in the cans currently available.
+Of course, the flesh of the lychees in the “Buco Lechias” sherbet at the Arnedo house was white, because Lola Titay and her younger sister Lola Ines used only fresh lychees bought all the way in Binondo.
 So he sent Bito to Binondo/Chinatown to look for the whitest lychee fruit flesh.
 Well, what did he expect?
 It was the Marcos years and there were tight import controls.
 No whitest lychees.
-Just cans of lychees with pinkish fruit flesh.
+Just cans and cans of lychees with pinkish fruit flesh.
 Bito returned with the palest pink lychee fruit flesh.
 No can do.
 Bito was scolded.
 Bito was sent back to Binondo/Chinatown and — nobody knew how he did it — but he returned with the whitest lychee fruit flesh!!!
 Brother Andrew finally had his excellent “Buco Lechias” sherbet with the whitest lychee fruit flesh.
 Brother Andrew was satisfied, at least for that Sunday.

 I remembered that at Lola Charing’s house sherbet and ice cream were served on etched crystal stems on porcelain saucers for everyday.
 During beautiful lunches and dinners, sherbets and ice cream appeared on chic, Art Deco Christofle footed bowls on Brussels lace doilies on matching Christofle saucers.
 Of course, I know all about the metallic taste that silver imparts to food, but I’ll use beautiful silver anytime.